“You can’t always get what you want. But if you try sometimes you might find you get what you need.” — The Rolling Stones

 A Checklist for Performing Submittal

-This checklist provides an overview of how to use a candidate scoring system—from start to finish—to help you collaborate better with hiring managers and submit better candidates.
+This checklist provides an overview of how to use a candidate rating system—from start to finish—to help you collaborate better with hiring managers and submit better candidates.

 ___ You’ve Conducted Agreed-Upon Sourcing and Screening Activities.
 This step is the nitty-gritty—performed sourcing and screening, and inputting candidates’ scores for each factor into your scoring spreadsheet.
 Do be sure to communicate any important issues to the hiring manager, such as if it becomes clear that candidates are consistently falling short of expectations.
 If this were to occur, possible next steps would include adjusting/lowering expectations (e.g., allowing remote work, reducing desired years of experience) and rescoring, or performing more sourcing activities.